SchwartzLab/mazter_mine/README.md

 a methodology that profiles m6A quantitatively across transcriptomes in a single-base manner.

-This repository holds three programs to run the MAZTER-seq computational pipeline, and an additional folder which includes a tutorial and test data to run it:
+This repository holds two programs to run the MAZTER-seq computational pipeline, a set of helper functions, and an additional folder which includes a tutorial and test data to run it:

 ### helperFunctions.R